Monitoring drug concentrations

 Contact our Therapeutic Drug Monitoring Unit

-Our TDM unit provides a specialist AED TDM service for in-patients and out-patients attending the National Hospital for Neurology and Neurosurgery (Queen Square), University College Hospitals NHS Trust and Epilepsy Society.
+Our TDM unit provides a specialist ASM TDM service for in-patients and out-patients attending the National Hospital for Neurology and Neurosurgery (Queen Square), University College Hospitals NHS Trust and Epilepsy Society.
 You can find a selection of contacts for the TDM unit here.

-The Unit provides a specialist AED TDM service for in-patients and out-patients attending the National Hospital for Neurology and Neurosurgery (Queen Square), University College Hospitals NHS Trust and Epilepsy Society.
+The Unit provides a specialist ASM TDM service for in-patients and out-patients attending the National Hospital for Neurology and Neurosurgery (Queen Square), University College Hospitals NHS Trust and Epilepsy Society.
 Also, sample referrals are received from many NHS and private hospitals, institutions, forensic laboratories, private pathology laboratories and from veterinary practices throughout the UK.
 The service provision is cost effective and with rapid turnaround times.

 What is Therapeutic Drug Monitoring (TDM)?

 Therapeutic drug monitoring (TDM) is an area of clinical chemistry that specialises in measuring medication levels (concentrations) in patients, usually through blood samples but also through saliva samples.
-Because anti-epileptic drugs are among the types of drugs that can be easily under dosed or over dosed, they are particularly suitable for monitoring.
+Because anti-seizure medications are among the types of drugs that can be easily under dosed or over dosed, they are particularly suitable for monitoring.
 The measured levels are used by the doctor to adjust each patient’s individual dosage and schedule to each patient’s individual therapeutic requirement.
 Thus, drug efficacy (the anti-epileptic effect of a drug) is kept to a maximum while the undesirable side effects are kept to a minimum.

 Our Therapeutic Drug Monitoring Unit (TDM)

-We provide a TDM assay service for AEDs and a pharmacokinetic consultation service (looking at how drugs distribute in the blood over time) to help individualise patient drug therapy.
+We provide a TDM assay service for ASMs and a pharmacokinetic consultation service (looking at how drugs distribute in the blood over time) to help individualise patient drug therapy.
 We carry out detailed pharmacokinetic investigation of individual patients who have experienced an unusual clinical response to drugs during therapy or following overdose.

 How can the service be accessed?